Macker85/gardening-blog-pp4/README.md

 ### About

 This Gardening blog is a website built to give users a place to go to get tips for domestic gardening.
 I got the idea for this from tlking to people that live near me that had a building interest in their gardens.
+In particular a neighbour that had a specific interest who I treated as the client.
 <hr>

 ### User Goals